checkstyle/contribution/checkstyle-tester/README.md

 ```

 The script receives the following set of command line arguments:

 **localGitRepo** (r) - path to the local Checkstyle repository;

 **baseBranch** (b) - name of the base branch in local Checkstyle repository (default is master branch);

 **patchBranch** (p) - name of the branch with your changes;

 **checkstyleCfg** (c) - path to the file with Checkstyle configuration;

 **projectsToTestOn** (l) - path to the file which contains the projects which sources will be analyzed by Checkstyle during report generation.

 When the script finishes its work the following directory structure will be created in the root of cehckstyle-tester directory:

 */repositories* - directory with downloaded projects sources which are specified in projects-to-test-on.properties;

 */reports/diff* - directory with diff reports;

-*reports/baseBranch* - directory with Checkstyle reports which are generated with Checkstyle base version (based on base branch);
+*reports/baseBranch* - directory with Checkstyle reports which are generated with Checkstyle base version (based on specified base branch);

 *reports/patchBranch* - directory with Checkstyle reports which are generated with Checkstyle version that contains your changes (based on specified patch branch).

-You will find index.html file in /reports/diff directory.
+You will find *index.html* file in /reports/diff directory.
 The file represents summary diff report.

 To generate a diff report before and after your changes manually please use the tool
 [https://github.com/attatrol/ahsm](https://github.com/attatrol/ahsm)